We tested the best long lasting dog chews 2024 to keep your dog busy

 Budget: We've made sure that the chews included in this guide are a fair price, offering options to suit all dog owners.

-Ingredients: We know that natural chews aren’t for everyone, so we’ve looked for long-lasting chews with a variety of ingredients.
+Ingredients/material: We know that natural chews aren’t for everyone, so we’ve looked for long-lasting chews with a variety of ingredients and made of a range of materials.

 How to choose the best long lasting dog chew